omahs/jelly-verse-contracts/README.md

 ### Contract Overview

 JellyGovernor contract serves as the main governance mechanism for managing proposals and enforcing decision-making rules within Jellyverse.
+The voting is done by the users who provide chest ids that they vote with.
+Chests represent staked jelly tokens that give voting power to that user.
+When a proposal is created the user can vote with however many chests they wants, but the chest needs to be created before the proposal.
+When the proposal is approved it executes by the executor.

 ### Additional notes